ShibuSingh2k01/Weather-App/README.md

   2. HTML
   3. CSS

- that returns the current weather of any city on earth.
+ It returns the current weather of any city on earth.
 The app utilizes [OpenWeatherMap's API](https://openweathermap.org/).

  Following weather information is obtained for a specific city/location.
   1. Temperature (in Celsius)